po1sigala/live/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

 * Application user interface style is clean and polished

-* Application resembles the mock-up functionality provided in the Challenge instructions
+* Application resembles the mock-up functionality provided in the homework instructions

 ### Repository Quality: 13%